shikaan/x86-64-asm-intro/docs/01-hello-world.md

 For historical reasons, there are two "flavors" of the x64-64 assembly syntax: one called _Intel_ and the other is called _AT&T_.
 The former is more in vogue in Windows circles, the latter, is instead more adopted in UNIX-land.

 > [!TIP]
-> You can read up on the differences between Intel and AT&T [here](https://imada.sdu.dk/u/kslarsen/dm546/Material/IntelnATT.htm).
-It might be a little too early to make sense of it if this is your absolute first time.
+> You can read up on the differences between Intel and AT&T syntax [here](https://imada.sdu.dk/u/kslarsen/dm546/Material/IntelnATT.htm).
+If it's your absolute first time with assembly, it might be a little too early to make sense of it.
 Feel free to come back to this link in a couple of lessons.

 In this guide we will stick to the _Intel_ dialect because it's used by the [Intel Software Developer Manuals (SDM)](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html), the source of truth when on what the CPU _really_ does when fed an instruction.